-Can Inflammation in this Organ be at the Root of Your Depression?
+Can Inflammation in Your Gut Be the Root of Your Depression?

 Recent studies have shown that inflammation may be involved in the pathogenesis of depression.
 In fact, some research has demonstrated that depression is frequently associated with gastrointestinal inflammations and autoimmune diseases as well as with other ailments in which chronic low-grade inflammation is a significant contributing factor.

 It is possible that depression could be a neuropsychiatric manifestation of a chronic inflammatory syndrome.
 And the primary cause of inflammation may be the dysfunction of the "gut-brain axis".